-The First Nations Emergency Services Society (FNESS) works closely with First Nations communities, Emergency Management BC (EMBC), Department of Indigenous Services Canada (DISC) and various other stakeholders, to support the successful implementation of Emergency Management for First Nations communities in the Province of BC.
+The First Nations Emergency Services Society (FNESS) works closely with First Nations communities, Emergency Management BC (EMBC), Indigenous Services Canada (ISC) and various other stakeholders, to support the successful implementation of Emergency Management for First Nations communities in the Province of BC.

 The FNESS Emergency Management (EM) Department provides community-based Emergency Management guidance, support and assistance to BC First Nations communities.

 There are several reasons why your community should have a plan: in the event of an emergency, everyone knows their role; your community will be better able to respond to and recover from an emergency or disaster; your community will have identified evacuation routes and resources to assist you with emergency needs (food, shelter, medical, heavy equipment, etc.); it gives your community the opportunity to identify, highlight, and prioritize emergency equipment and other capital/infrastructure needs; having an emergency plan is one of several indicators of progress toward a healthy, resourceful community.
 This program includes assisting First Nations with classroom/tabletop and other exercises, as required, to test the effectiveness of their plans and response, and make recommendations where necessary to modify the plans in order to improve the outcome.

 As part of the emergency planning process, FNESS will also make recommendations on community development / planning, content and implementation of training programs, equipment needs and maintenance, and generally assist people in the community to make decisions regarding emergency planning by providing information and advice.
 It is important that plans be updated on a yearly basis to ensure contact names and numbers are up-to-date.
 Plans should also be exercised regularly so that everyone can practice their emergency roles.